National History Day FAQ

 NHD began as a small, local program in Cleveland, Ohio, in 1974, when professors at Case Western Reserve University created a competition to improve history in schools.
 History Day expanded throughout midwestern states before becoming a national program in 1980.
 With support from the National Endowment for the Humanities, it grew during the 1980s and '90s, moving its office in 1992 to the Washington, DC, area.
-Today, affiliate programs exist in fifty states, the District of Columbia, Guatemala, American Samoa, Guam, and international schools in East and South Asia.
+Today, affiliate programs exist in fifty states, the District of Columbia, Puerto Rico, American Samoa, Guam, and international schools in East and South Asia.

 - Where is the national contest held?